-See Figure 3-2.
 There are two controls at the outfeed end of the resaw.
 These controls allow the track to be started and stopped and saw motors to be shut down by an operator located at the end of the resaw.

 - Push the emergency stop button to shut off all saw and track motors.
 The resaw must be restarted at the control panel.
 Twist the emergency stop clockwise to release the stop. - The track feed switch can be used by the off-bearer to stop the feed track.
-Turn the lever to OFF to stop the track.
-Restart the track by turning the lever to START.
-When you release the switch, it will return to ON and the track will restart.
+Turn the lever to OFF to stop the track. - Restart the track by turning the lever to START.
+When the switch is released, it will return to ON and the track will restart.

-3.2 Hydraulic Overview
+4.2 Hydraulic Overview